ThomasHezard/RealTimeAudioProcessing/S3-JUCE_AudioProcessor/README.md

 - Make sure [JUCE](https://juce.com) is installed on your computer with the `Projucer` app available and the global paths properly set.
 - Depending on the platform you are working on and the platform you want to build the app for, be sure you have all the tools needed installed on your system.
 See the main README of the project for more information.
-- Open the [`AudioLoop.jucer`](AudioLoop.jucer) with `Projucer`.
+- Open the [`AudioProcessor.jucer`](AudioProcessor.jucer) with `Projucer`.
 - Click `File -> Save Project` to export the project.
-- You can now build the app with the build system corresponding to your exporter (Xcode, make, Visual Studio, Code::Block or Android Studio), and edit the sources in your favourite IDE by either:
+- You can now build the app with the build system corresponding to your exporter (Xcode, make, Visual Studio or Code::Block), and edit the sources in your favourite IDE by either:
   - launching the IDE from JUCE directly with the dedicated button at the top,
   - opening the project in the [`Builds`](Builds) directory.